dnmfarrell/Perl6-One-Liners/README.md

     perl6 -e 'say "Hello, World!"'

-Let's break down this code. `perl6` invokes the Perl 6 program, `-e` tells Perl 6 to execute and `'say "Hello, World!"'` is the program.
+Let's step through this code. `perl6` invokes the Perl 6 program, `-e` tells Perl 6 to execute and `'say "Hello, World!"'` is the program.
 Every program must be surrounded in single quotes (except on Windows, see [Converting for Windows](#converting-for-windows)).
 To run the one-liner, just type it into the terminal:

     > perl6 -e 'say "Hello, World!"'
     Hello, World!